amhajii/amhajii/README.md

     "Git",
     And Lots More... 🐱‍💻
   ],
-  funFact: "I Can Speak In 3 Programming Languages... 😉😎", };
+  funFact: "I Can Speak In 3 Programming Languages...1 😉😎",
+};
 ```
 -->